The Northern High Time Resolution Universe pulsar survey: II. Single-pulse search set-up and simulations: Analysis

 The performance of the models is also influenced by the way \textsc{fetch} determines candidates to be true positive events.
-It does this by evaluating the closeness of a candidate's dedispersed dynamic spectrum to a straight line and the closeness of its DM-time image to a bow-tie signature.
-The narrower the BW of a candidate, the more its dedispersed dynamic spectrum shows a more point-like feature that might not be considered a line by \textsc{fetch}'s models.
-This might be why most wrongly classified injections have a smaller BW than the average of the detected injections and why the models perform less well for MII than MI.
+It does this by evaluating the closeness of a candidate's de-dispersed dynamic spectrum to a straight line, and the closeness of its DM-time image to a bow-tie signature.
+The narrower the BW of a candidate, the more its de-dispersed dynamic spectrum shows a more point-like feature that might not be considered a line by \textsc{fetch}'s models.
+This might be why most wrongly classified injections have a smaller BW than the average of the detected injections, and why the models perform less well for MII than MI.

 \textsc{fetch}'s wrongly classified MIII injections have subcomponents much further spaced apart than the average of the detected MIII injections.
 Their DM-time images will therefore show multiple (overlapping) bow-tie signatures in case their individual subcomponents are bright enough.
 This might confuse the models to then classify these injections as RFI.
 A hypothesis supported by the wrongly classified MIV injections showing smaller drift rates than the average applied rates for MIV's detected injections.
-These smaller drift rates make them look more like the MIII injections.
-A larger subcomponent separation does not increase mislabelling of the MIV injections, because in combination with a large drift rate, their subcomponents can be aligned in time through over-dedispersion.
-Circumstance 6 from sections \ref{sec:D-discrepancies} thus ensures MIV injections to more clearly show a line in their dedispersed dynamic spectra, even though their subcomponents might have a narrow BW, and a single bow-tie signature in their DM-time images.
-Due to circumstance 6, MIV's recall values are the best after those of MI.
-Those of MIII are the worst, since the two effects described above both affect the injections of the morphology.
+These smaller drift rates make them look more similar to the MIII injections.
+A larger subcomponent separation does not increase mislabelling of the MIV injections, because in combination with a large drift rate, their subcomponents can be aligned in time through over-de-dispersion.
+Circumstance six from Sect. \ref{sec:D-discrepancies} thus ensures MIV injections to more clearly show a line in their de-dispersed dynamic spectra, even though their subcomponents might have a narrow BW, and a single bow-tie signature in their DM-time images.
+Due to circumstance six, MIV's recall values are the best after those of MI.
+Those of MIII are the worst, since the two effects described above both affect the injections of this morphology.